Rugby League Park: 21st century

 From June 2019, the stadium was known as Orangetheory Stadium.
 In August 2023 it was renamed Apollo Projects Stadium, sponsored by a design and construction company.

 In 2023, the New Zealand Warriors announced a three-year deal to play one home game a year in Christchurch from the 2024 NRL season onwards with Rugby League Park hosting the matches in 2024 and 2025 before Te Kaha opens its doors in 2026.
 The Warriors defeated the Canberra Raiders 18–10 in the first of the fixtures on 22 March 2024.

-In 2024, the Wellington Phoenix also announced a three-year deal to play one home game a year in Christchurch from the 2024-25 A-League Men's season onwards with Rugby League Park hosting the match in the 2024-25 season before Te Kaha opens its doors in 2026 for the matches in 2025-26 and 2026-27 seasons.
+In 2024, the Wellington Phoenix also announced a three-year deal to play one home game a year in Christchurch from the 2024-25 A-League Men's season onwards with Rugby League Park hosting the fixtures in the 2024-25 and 2025-26 season and Te Kaha for the 2026-27 season.
 The Phoenix drew to Central Coast Mariners 0–0 in the first match on 25 January 2025, with an attendance of 14,064.
+On 18 April 2026, Wellington Phoenix played the stadiums final game before its decommission, securing a 2–1 win over Western Sydney Wanderers.

 Unique Record of Highest Title Win Percentage:

 The stadium is notable for having the highest top-flight championship win percentage of any rectangular sporting stadium in the world.
 Since becoming the primary home of the Crusaders in 2012, having won 8 titles 14 seasons.
 This produces a championship-era win rate of 57.1%, the highest known percentage for a professional rugby union, rugby league, or football club at a single long-term home ground.